Server Component Functions

 getDefaultActiveOrgId

-Allows you to to choose an activeOrgId when the user first visits your app.
+Allows you to choose an activeOrgId when the user first visits your app.
 See the Active Org docs for more information.